Davines123/SpaccPadBT/README.md

-This is a ZMK port of the Gvalchca's SpaccPad firmware which uses SI (Space Invaders) style switches for a macro pad with the capabilities of using two encoders.
+This is a ZMK port of Gvalchca's SpaccPad firmware which uses SI (Space Invaders) style switches for a macro pad with the capabilities of using two encoders.

 Using a Nice!NanoV2 this will allow the pro micro to be swapped and a 110 Mah battery placed beneath.
 Rough estimates on battery life are three months.
 It is best to swap out the pins that Gvalcha puts in for actual sockets so the battery can easily be accesed, it also gives addtional height for the battery to fit properly.